| | My

 really mean?
 Are these terms regulated by the United States Department

 of Agriculture (USDA), or by anyone else?
+Clearly, there are now plenty of

 labels relating to the welfare of egg-laying hens.
 This means that the